JusKillmeQik/PoE-Leveling-Guide/README.md

 Alt+F1
 (May need to change default NVidia screenshot bindings)

-##### Display/Hide the zone layout overlay
+##### Display/Hide the zone layout images
 Alt+F2
+(Since they are outdated they may just get in the way for some people)

-##### Display/Hide the notes overlay
+##### Display/Hide the experience overlay
 Alt+F3

 ##### Display/Hide the tree
-P
-This will open your tree and show the image.
-If you get stuck with the tree overlay showing when you are not looking at the tree, press Spacebar.
+Alt+P

 ##### Increment/Decrement the zone dropdown menu
 Shift+F1 and Ctrl+F1

 Changing acts and zones happens automatically now but you can use the hotkeys to override it for a given map.
 If you find any bugs please feel free to log an issue on GitHub or send me a message on Reddit u/JusKillmeQik.
 All of this is based off of a post by u/Poland144 who borrowed code from many other people to make this happen.
 I completely re-wrote all of the functions and cleaned up the code to make it more readable and removed some unnecessary bloat.
 I also added in more of Engineering Eternity's notes to the overlay for beginners.
 The script automatically reads in up to 6 images, so feel free to delete or add images you want in the overlay.
-Just make sure they are 110 pixels wide by 60 pixels tall.
+Just make sure they are 110 pixels wide by 60 pixels tall (bigger sizes coming soon).
 It also took quite a bit to add the automation, but I think I got all of the bugs worked out.
 I'm hoping the community uses the source or uploads pull requests to make it even better.

 *Cheers!*